finos/FDC3/README.md

 #### Mailing list
 Get in touch with the FDC3 PMC by sending an email to [fdc3-pmc@finos.org](mailto:fdc3-pmc@finos.org).
 Join the FDC3 PMC Mailing list by sending an email to [fdc3-pmc+subscribe@finos.org](mailto:fdc3-pmc+subscribe@finos.org).

-## Using the standard
-Check out [the documentation website](https://fdc3.finos.org) for the different components of the standard, an overview of [common use cases](https://fdc3.finos.org/docs/1.1/use-cases/overview), developer [API docs](https://fdc3.finos.org/docs/1.1/api/overview) and [standard compliance information](https://fdc3.finos.org/docs/1.1/fdc3-compliance).

-Latest version of the standard is [1.1](https://fdc3.finos.org/docs/1.1/fdc3-intro).
-See [all available versions](https://fdc3.finos.org/versions).

-### Using the standard?
-Let us know!
-If you are an existing individual or corporate user of the FDC3 standard, we would love to hear from you: just email the [FDC3 General List](fdc3@finos.org) with details about how you are using the standard.
-If you'd like to be listed as a standard user, you can directly [send a pull request to update our website](./website/data/users.json) or, if listing your logo publicly requires legal evaluation, you can reach out privately to the [FDC3 Product Management Committee](fdc3-private@finos.org).

 ## Learn more and interact with the Community
 To learn more and ask questions you can subscribe to the [FDC3 General List](fdc3@finos.org) by emailing [fdc3+subscribe@finos.org](mailto:fdc3+subscribe@finos.org).